Part One : Introduction

 The laws of probability offer another interesting argument:

 If we throw two dice, the chance of obtaining double 6 is (1 in 36).
-What this means is that on average if we throw the dice 360 times, the chances are that we should get double 6 around 10 times (and 100 double six's in 3600 throws ... etc).
+What this means is that on average if we throw the dice 360 times, the chances of obtaing double 6 are 10 times (and 100 double six's in 3600 throws ... etc).
 Now if we throw the dice 3600 times and we obtain double 6 every single throw then there is a design, a system or a controlling force behind the throws.
 We cannot call this a coincidental occurrence.

 If we look at the universe at large we find that it is composed of vast areas of empty space and also other areas containing shapeless matter in the form of hot gases plus dark matter and already formed stars and other bodies.
 These stars group together to form galaxies.
 Our galaxy, "The Milky Way" has within it no less than 100 billion individual stars.
 Our star, the sun, has nine planets in orbit around it.
 Many of these planets have a number of moons again in orbit.
 The basic force that governs the movement of all these bodies is gravity.
 The moons rotate around their planets, which all rotate around the mother star, which in our case is the sun.
 Similarly, all these stars rotate round the centre of gravity of the galaxy.

 Galaxies group together to form clusters of galaxies, and once again individual galaxies rotate round the centre of gravity of the cluster.
 Clusters group together to form super clusters, and these obey the same laws.
 Super clusters are the largest units in the universe as we know it today.